Strengthening institutional frameworks for improved women participation in politics - Realnews Magazine

 “Stepping down is not only a woman’s issue.
 I think we need to re-organise ourselves to make sure that our grassroots are intact, that the delegates that will vote are those who will vote for women.

 “When we look at the population of women in Nigeria, we have more women than men.
 When we look at the population of voters, we have more women than men,” Tejuosho said.
-(NAN)
+(NANFeature)